nohzafk/emacs-backbone/README.md

 This integration currently depends on some Elpaca implementation details, not just its public user-facing configuration surface.
-In particular, Backbone has workarounds for **split packages in a shared monorepo checkout**, such as `magit-section` living inside the shared `magit` repository checkout.
+In particular, Backbone has workarounds for **split packages in a shared monorepo checkout**, such as `magit-section` living inside the shared `magit` repository checkout, and packages like `embark-consult` living inside the shared `embark` checkout.

 That means Elpaca upgrades should be treated as compatibility work: if Elpaca's shared-source, clone-skip, or dependency-detection internals change, Backbone's